 He has consistently opposed any liberalisation of the laws in relation to gaming arcades and resort casinos.

-Sean has also been very active in the campaign to declare the terrace of houses on Moore Street a National Monument in the context of the centenary of the 1916 Rising.
+Sean has also been very active in the campaign to preserve the terrace of houses on Moore Street as a National Monument following the centenary of the 1916 Rising.